Portable Air Monitoring System Helps Identify Health Risks During Indoor Air Quality Study of Construction Best Practices

 Download Case Study

 The Aeroqual Series 500 monitor with VOC sensor allowed scientifically credible data to be captured and analysed in this IAQ study.Unitec Institue of Technology

 The results confirmed that a vapor-check membrane increases the thermal efficiency of the house, but with increased VOC retention.
-Prior to the varnish installation the background levels of VOCs were the same for both houses.
-Afterwards there were significantly higher levels of VOCs recorded in the house with the membrane.
-The membrane-fitted house also maintained higher temperatures.
-Daily patterns of temperature increase were correlated to increases in VOC release.
+Prior to the varnish installation, background levels of VOCs were identical between the houses.
+Following release of the VOC test material, significantly higher levels were recorded in the house with the membrane.
+The membrane-fitted house also maintained higher temperatures, with daily patterns of temperature rises correlated to increases in VOC release.
 These findings have gone on to be published in International Proceedings of Chemical, Biological and Environmental Engineering.

 The data gathered via this study has opened up a dialogue about the distribution of VOCs in a house.
 The next step in this research is to establish where VOC levels sit throughout the home, expanding beyond the initial 14-day trial and into real-life scenarios.
 The more we can understand the influence certain construction techniques can have on the quality of our indoor air, the better we’ll be able to build happier, healthier homes for the next generation and beyond.

 Unitec is New Zealand’s largest institute of technology, offering a wide range of work-oriented programs and short courses.
 They offer leading employment-focused education across their two Auckland-based campuses in Mt.
 Albert and Waitākere.

 Aeroqual develops integrated monitoring and software systems underpinned by industry-leading sensor technology to support environmental, health, and safety professionals in protecting people and the planet from the impact of air pollution.
 That’s why governments, industry, researchers, and consultants trust Aeroqual to deliver actionable data for their air quality monitoring projects.